ishaankolluri/Watchdog/README.md

 ## Development and Testing
 Refer to the exceptionally detailed [Django documentation](https://docs.djangoproject.com/) for most questions.

 We will be following PEP8 standards.
-We will use `flake8` to lint our application.
+We will use `flake8` and `pylint` to lint and statically analzye our application.

-To test, we will use `mock` and `case` to simulate function calls and make comparative assertions.
+###Testing & Continuous Integration
+To locally run our tests, we use `./manage.py test`.
+If you want to run tests with coverage, running our custom script `./test_coverage` will run tests, generate a coverage directory(gitignored) and open `index.html`, which displays a comprehensive code report.